ggf84/ava/README.md

 # Contributing

-Any kind of contribution to `AVA` is welcome.
+Any kind of contribution to `ava` is welcome.
 If you want, there are several ways to go:
 - improving the documentation;
 - helping with language issues;
 - testing the code on your systems to find bugs;